alibaba/GGEditor/docs/api/toolbar.en-US.md

 # Toolbars

-A toolbar that can configuate with the command buttons and control the available and disabled states.
+A toolbar that can be configuated with the command buttons and control its available and disabled states.

 ## Usage